shenyangjiang93/shenyangjiang93.github.io/index.md

 My Email: shenyang.jiang@polyu.edu.hk

 ### About Me
-I am an Assistant Professor of Operations Management at Tongji University.
+I am an Assistant Professor of Operations Management at The Hong Kong Polytechnic University.
 My primary research interests lie in the field of supply chain and operations management.
 As an empiricist, I am passionate in applying and developing data science tools to solve novel challenges in business.
 I obtained my Ph.D. degree from School of Management, Zhejiang University in 2021.

 ### Publication